Bryon11/SASE-HACK-26/README.md

 Hydrometer removes the need to remember by sensing hydration automatically:

 - A magnetic float rides on the water surface inside the bottle
-- A Hall-effect sensor detects the float's position in real time
+- A Hall-effect sensors detects the magnetic field of the magnet in the bottle, allowing to read the float position in real time
-- An onboard microcontroller converts that position into a volume reading
+- When water is removed, an onboard microcontroller converts that change position into a volume reading
 - An IMU filters out unreliable readings when the bottle is tilted or in motion
 - Drink and refill events are detected automatically and synced to a companion iOS app over Bluetooth